Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 I've also met so many amazing people on the way who've spontaneously taken me into their homes, with no pre planning (just invited me in when I asked where I could camp, or asked what I was doing while walking down a street).

-> "I've met so many amazing people on the way who've spontaneously taken me into their homes, with no pre planning."
+> I've met so many amazing people on the way who've spontaneously taken me into their homes, with no pre planning.

 There's too many to go through them all – some where you are just totally enveloped and absorbed into a family temporarily, some which challenge your perspectives of how you view people, some where you have no common language but still spend hours ‘chatting'.